 The District is currently planned as a primarily industrial/manufacturing/commercial development.
 Approximately 10,347 developable acres of land currently within the District (including approximately fifteen to twenty percent of such acreage which is served by trunkline water distribution and wastewater collection facilities) are not yet fully served with water distribution and supply, wastewater collection and treatment or storm drainage facilities and road improvements.
 While the District anticipates future development, there can be no assurances if and when any of such undeveloped land will ultimately be developed or when additional roads will be constructed.
-After issuance of the Bonds and the Series 2020A Road Bonds, the District will continue to owe approximately \$12,000,000 to the Developer for water, sewer, drainage and road facilities.
+The District will continue to owe approximately \$4,500,000 to the Developer for water, sewer, drainage and road facilities.
+The District anticipates issuing additional bonds to accomplish full development of the District and to pay outstanding amounts owed to developers, including approximately \$29,900,000 of unlimited tax bonds which the District anticipates selling in the fourth quarter of 2021.
 See "THE BONDS-Issuance of Additional Debt" and "INVESTMENT CONSIDERATIONS-Future Debt."